Shuttle-SE/Shuttle-SE.github.io/README.md

 This is the only official Shuttle server on Discord: [https://discord.gg/YdM43sp](https://discord.gg/YdM43sp)

 Always check that you are in the official server.
-Never send currency over direct message.
+Never send currency over direct messages, always use exchanges.

 # Follow us on Twitter

+We are on Twitter.
+Keep up to date with what new grounds we're breaking and latest juice about crypto and related partners.
+Follow us now **@SeShuttle** .

 <a href="https://twitter.com/SeShuttle?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-size="large" data-show-screen-name="false" data-show-count="false">Follow @SeShuttle</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-We are on Twitter.
-Follow us **@SeShuttle** to get the latest on **Shuttle** and related news.

 <a class="twitter-timeline" data-width="400" data-height="600" data-theme="dark" data-link-color="#ff3434" href="https://twitter.com/SeShuttle?ref_src=twsrc%5Etfw">Tweets by SeShuttle</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>